 |Managing Teams Calling||August: Added section covering Call Health during teams calls.
 Also covered Assign Caller ID for Call Queues.|

 September: Added section about managing and automating phone numbers.

 October: Updated with changes to Teams Admin center for voice and naming standards.

-December: Added update on unassigned numbers, removed mention of advanced communication license for real-time telemetry and renamed to real-time analytics, added info about manage health impact on peripheral devices for MTRoW.
+December: Added update on unassigned numbers, removed mention of advanced communication license for real-time telemetry and renamed to real-time analytics, added info about how to manage health impact on peripheral devices for MTRoW.

 |Managing tenants with PowerShell||August: Added several clarifications.
 Added section about using OData filters with Graph API calls in PowerShell scripts.
 Added some extra context about using Graph API calls with PowerShell.|

 September: Added section about advanced Azure AD queries.
 Rewrote script to remove service plans (individual features) from a set of Azure AD accounts (note that Microsoft will remove the ability of current cmdlets to interact with user licenses on June 30, 2022).
 Added a bunch of information about how to connect to the Microsoft Graph using the PowerShell SDK.
 Updated section about tenant controls for item insights (options to access these settings are now in the Microsoft 365 admin center).